ten-protocol/go-ten/design/Events_design.md

 For example, if one of the lifecycle events should only be visible to the administrators, the developer can add that address as a topic.

-In case an event contains a user address topic that should not contribute to relevancy, the developer can remove the `"indexed"` and thus the event will become invisible to that user.
+In case an event contains a account address topic that should not contribute to relevancy, the developer can remove the `"indexed"` and thus the event will become invisible to that user.
 This might not be ideal in case this address has to be used for subscribing.